openebs-archive/openebs-docs/docs/installation.md

 - The disks that match the exclusions in 'vendor-filter'  and 'path-filter'
 - The disks that are already mounted in the node

-NDM also creates a new sparse-disk for each node on which it is running.
-These sparse disks are used in creating the default cStorPool called `cstor-sparse-pool` .
+NDM also creates a new sparse-disk for each node on which it is running if the corresponding ENV variable is set to true.
+These sparse disks are used in creating cStorStoragePool called `cstor-sparse-pool` .

 List the disk CRs to verify the CRs are appearing as expected